Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 * Missing information
 * Goals not defined

-To improve and avoid these problems usually you can start to improve the communications because often the misunderstanding is there.
+To improve and avoid these problems, usually you can start to improve the communications because often the misunderstanding is there.